 Promoting the preservation and restoration of key local habitats and biodiversity is a priority for residents in Knowle, Dorridge and Bentley Heath.
+The Area contains two nationally designated Sites of Special Scientific Interest (SSSI) at Blythe based on the river, and at Brooke Meadow, Darley Green.
 Local Nature Reserves are designated by Solihull Council.
 Local Wildlife Sites are identified, surveyed and designated annually by the Warwickshire, Coventry and Solihull Local Wildlife Sites Partnership.
 Such sites should be protected from direct and indirect impacts of development.
 This includes sites which have been identified as 'potential wildlife sites' pending completion of their assessment.

 For all applications involving sites in excess of 0.25 hectares, there will be a presumption that an ecological survey shall accompany the planning application and that the provisions of the policy are relevant.
 An ecological survey may be required for smaller sites where there is a possibility that key flora and/or fauna habitats exist.
-This requirement does not apply to applications for alterations and extensions to existing properties.